Muterra/doc-golix/spec.md

 **Terminology:**

 + Binder: the entity-agent creating the binding (not necessarily the same as the bound GEOC's author)
-+ Target GUID: the static GUID for the bound GEOC
++ Target GHID: the static GHID for the bound GEOC

-Note that the static GUID applies to this particular binding, not to the target.
+Note that the static GHID applies to this particular binding, not to the target.

 ## Format